techgrounds/cloud-6-repo-Jhashikh/04_Cloud/AWS-019 CloudFront.md

 You also get increased reliability and availability because copies of your files (also known as objects) are now held (or cached) in multiple edge locations around the world.

+Amazon CloudFront lets you quickly obtain the benefits of high performance content delivery without negotiated contracts or high prices.
+Amazon CloudFront gives all developers access to inexpensive, pay-as-you-go pricing – with a self-service model.
+Developers also benefit from tight integration with other Amazon Web Services.
+The solution is simple to use with Amazon S3, Amazon EC2, and Elastic Load Balancing as origin servers, giving developers a powerful combination of durable storage and high performance delivery.
+Amazon CloudFront also integrates with Amazon Route 53 and AWS CloudFormation for further performance benefits and ease of configuration.

 ### 19.3 How can I combine Cloudfront with other services?

 **Protection against Network and Application Layer Attacks**